 With permission of the advisor and course instructor, a student may enroll in a course as a visitor.
 In such a case, the course will be entered on the permanent record with a "VI" instead of a letter grade.
 The same fee will be charged whether the student enrolls for credit or as a visitor.
+A course elected as "VI" does not count toward a student's full time status.
 A change in elections from credit to visit must be made during the first nine weeks of a term.
 Signed petitions are required after this point.
 Required courses may not be elected as a visit.

 Keep in mind that the class will be on your transcript with "VI" instead of a grade, but will not be counted toward your degree requirements.
 In addition, a class that is visited must be paid for just like any other class.
 This means that if you visit a summer class, or if visiting a class takes you over 18 credits for a term, you will pay extra for it.

 Please review the information available in the College Bulletin.

 The College of Engineering outlines the standard for student conduct in the Honor Code.
 Please visit the CoE Academic Rules, Rights, and Responsibilities page for a complete description.

 Students have the option to take some courses as Pass/Fail (P/F).
 Elective courses in Humanities/Social Sciences/Intellectual Breadth, or courses to be used as General Electives can be taken P/F.

 - A maximum of 14 credit hours can be taken P/F toward degree requirements.

 - P/F course elections are limited to 2 courses per full term (Fall and Winter), or 1 course in a half-term (Spring or Summer).